4XDigital/four-x-integration-samples/README.md

 ### 3. Retrieve Web Component Key

-To embed the component in your app and securely communicate with the backend, you'll need two credentials:
+To embed the component in your app and securely communicate with the backend, you'll need your credential:

 - **Web Component Key**
-- **Secret Key**

-Follow these steps to obtain them:
+Follow these steps to obtain it:

 - **📘Generate the keys**